jcwilliamson/microbits/workshop.md

 Now you have managed to interact with your microbit using buttons, why not try making it communicate with another microbit?

 Here you could try using the "radio" tab in makecode to send messages between 2 microbits.
 It is important that you run the same code on each microbit so that you can both send and receive messages.
 Using what you have done previously, can you make an image appear on the LEDs of a different microbit when you press a button, and a different image when you do not?
-To do this, you will need to use the "on radio receive" block in "radio" to do things with incoming messages, aswell as the "send number" block, along with your new knowledge of logic.
+To do this, you will need to use the "on radio receive" block in "radio" to do things with incoming messages, as well as the "send number" block, along with your new knowledge of logic.

 *If you find that you are controlling someone else's microbit, or they are controlling yours, you can change the radio group manually by using the "set radio group" block in "radio".
 This is unlikely, but can happen, because radio groups are set randomly as a number between 0 and 255.*